 Robb has just completed his elected position as an At Large member of the Governing Board of the American Bar Association's Forum on Communications Law, and has been tapped to take a two-year executive leadership role.
 The Forum includes more than 1,000 U.S. attorneys who focus on the representation of the print and electronic media and telecommunications industry.
 He has served as Chair of the Trial Committee and as a faculty leader for the Media Law Resource Center, and recently completed his term as Chair of the Tennessee Bar Association's Communications Law Section.

-Hit country music songwriters awarded summary judgment after being accused of copying a song by someone who had participated in a songwriters’ workshop.
+Secured summary judgment for hit country music songwriters after being accused of copying a song by someone who had participated in a songwriters’ workshop.
 Following extensive fact and expert discovery, the court found a lack of substantial similarity between the hit song and the accusing song.

-Lead counsel for national franchisor in damage restoration industry in termination case involving contract/discrimination claims.
+Lead counsel for a national franchisor in damage restoration industry in termination case involving contract/discrimination claims.

 View More of Robb's Experience